PipeWire

-PipeWire is a server for handling audio, video streams, and hardware on Linux.
-It was created by Wim Taymans at Red Hat.
-It handles multimedia routing and pipeline processing.
+PipeWire is a low-level server and multimedia framework for handling audio and video streams on Linux.
+Created by Wim Taymans at Red Hat, it aims to unify audio and video processing by providing low-latency capture and playback functionality.
+Pipewire facilitates advanced multimedia routing and pipeline processing, and is designed to replace and be compatible with existing sound systems.

 History

 In 2015, Taymans started work on PipeWire.
 It was based on ideas from several existing projects, including one called PulseVideo by William Manley.
 According to Red Hat's Christian Schaller, it drew many of its ideas from an early PulseVideo prototype by Manley and builds upon some of the code that was merged into GStreamer due to that effort.
 A goal of the project was to improve handling of video on Linux in the same way that PulseAudio improved handling of audio.

 Although a separate project from PulseAudio, Taymans initially considered using the name "PulseVideo" for the new project.
 By June 2015, the name "Pinos" was being used, after the city Pinos de Alhaurin in Spain, where Taymans used to live.